 The server is more forgiving if it cannot find the configured error-message file (specified using the lc_messagessystem variables).
 Previously, the server wrote a message to the error log to indicate the problem, then aborted the startup process and exited.
 Now the server writes a message, but continues startup and defaults to built-in English messages.
 This applies to messages the server writes to the error log and sends to clients.
 See Setting the Error Message Language.

 Error logging was rewritten to use the MySQL component architecture.
 Traditional error logging is implemented using built-in components, and logging using the system log is implemented as a loadable component.
-In addition, a loadable JSON log writer is available.
+In addition, a loadable JSON-format log sink is available.
 To control which log components to enable, use the log_error_servicessystem variable.
 For more information, see The Error Log.